-North Wales and Mid and West Wales Fire and Rescue Services have jointly appointed Crest Advisory to facilitate an independent cultural review.
-The review follows the Welsh Government's acceptance in March 2024 of a proposal from both Fire and Rescue Services to better understand the progress of improvements to organisational culture in each Service.

-The proposal formed the basis of a written statement by the then Deputy Minister for Social Partnership, Hannah Blythyn, whose statement can be read in full here.
+North Wales and Mid and West Wales Fire and Rescue Services jointly appointed Crest Advisory to facilitate an independent cultural review.
+The review followed the Welsh Government's acceptance in March 2024 of a proposal from both Fire and Rescue Services to better understand the progress of improvements to organisational culture in each Service.
+The proposal formed the basis of a written statement by the, then, Deputy Minister for Social Partnership, Hannah Blythyn, whose statement can be read in full here.

-Crest Advisory, who are conducting the review, will provide all staff and previous employees the opportunity to engage in this process before they publish a report into their findings in January 2025, which will be shared publicly and any recommendations will be considered.
+Crest Advisory, conducted the review and published a report into their findings in January 2025, which contained 32 recommendations.